 Cabo de la Vela: Places to Visit

-Having looked at why we should travel to Cabo, and how to get there, we will now explore the different destinations you can visit here including some harder to visit gems.
+Having looked at reasons to travel to Cabo, and how to get there, let’s explore the places you can visit (including some harder-to-visit gems).

 Cerro Pilón de Azúcar

-Located about 30 minutes away from Cabo (which involves crossing the desert) is this gem.
+One you’ve got your hostel sorted, why not head here?
+Located about 30 minutes away from Cabo (involves desert crossing) is this gem.

-Here you will find a relatively small mountain that can be hiked up in around 45 minutes.
+Here at “The Sugar Pylon”, you will find a relatively small mountain that can be hiked up in around 45 minutes.

-At the top, you will find the infamous monument which features the Virgin of Fatima, as well as some incredible views of the desert and sea.
+At the top, you’ll find the infamous monument which features the Virgin of Fatima, as well as incredible views of the desert and sea.